dotnet/docs-maui/docs/user-interface/graphics/paint/gradient.md

 ---
-title: ".NET MAUI Paint: Gradients"
+title: ".NET MAUI Paint: Gradient paint"
 description: "The .NET MAUI GradientPaint class is an abstract class that describes a gradient, composed of gradient stops." ms.date: 07/15/2021
 ---

-# .NET MAUI Paint: Gradients
+# .NET MAUI Paint: Gradient paint

 The .NET Multi-platform App UI (MAUI) `GradientPaint` class derives from the `Paint` class, and is an abstract base class that describes a gradient, which is composed of gradient steps.
 A `GradientPaint` paints an area with multiple colors that blend into each other along an axis.
 Classes that derive from `GradientPaint` describe different ways of interpreting gradients stops, and .NET MAUI provides the following gradient paints: